 OurGroceries: On this app, all grocery shoppers in a household sync their phones to a single account.
 When somebody buys something and marks it off, it will be taken off everyone’s list.
 You can also enter recipes to sync to the grocery list.

 Your grocery store’s app: Most likely, your grocery store has its own app with coupons, store locations, sales, and reward program information.
 The following major stores have their own apps: Kroger, Giant, Wal-Mart, and Sam’s Club.

 Master Grocery List: This is a comprehensive grocery list, organized by where items are located in the store (this is why deli meats and non-deli meats are separate lists).
 Your grocery store might organize groceries differently, so change what you need to change to make it easier and faster for you.
 You can open the Excel version to customize it to your own preferences, or just print the pdf version.
 We suggest printing multiple copies and keeping them in your family notebook, with one posted in the house so you can reference and write on it for your grocery trip that week.

 Here it is in Excel: Master Grocery List

 Paleo Master Grocery List

 This is the same as the Master Grocery List, but for people who follow a Paleo or Primal lifestyle.
 This is not meant to be an educational tool on the Paleo diet, so it’s important to understand the principles before using the list.
-For instance, I include honey on the list, but that doesn’t mean you can eat unlimited honey and be Paleo.
-Because there are varying degrees of Paleo, I was lenient on this list and included items that aren’t included in everyone’s Paleo diets.
-I also included cheese to accommodate the Primal Blueprint folks.
+For instance, we include honey on the list, but that doesn’t mean you can eat unlimited honey and be Paleo.
+Because there are varying degrees of Paleo, we are lenient on this list and included items that aren’t included in everyone’s Paleo diets.
+We also included cheese to accommodate the Primal Blueprint folks.